 - It is a single point of failure.
 Once the single central monitoring unit fails, the network will lose its control entity and will be without surveillance.
 The same problem could, e.g., be caused by a distributed denial of service attack.
 That is, the functionality of the entire network management depends on the functionality of a single central unit. - It does not scale.
 On the one hand the number of hosts that can be monitored at a given time is limited by the bandwidth and the processing power of the central monitoring unit.

-On the other hand there is a growing number of services that has to be monitored on each host due to the diversity of services that emerge during the evolution of the Internet.

-• It has a limited view of the network.
-While a central network manager is able to monitor, e.g., client A and Server B, it has no means of knowing the current status of the connection between the two monitored devices themselves.
+On the other hand there is a growing number of services that has to be monitored on each host due to the diversity of services that emerge during the evolution of the Internet. - It has a limited view of the network.
+While a central network manager is able to monitor, e.g., client A and Server B, it has hardly any means of knowing the current status of the connection between the two monitored devices themselves.

-How the DNA application is able to solve all these problems is summarized in this section.
-It is also able to support the central unit in two ways.
-Firstly, the DNAs constantly monitor the network in a distributed way and send a message back to the central server in case the condition for some trigger event is met, similar to SNMP traps.
+The DNA application is able to support the central unit in two ways.
+At first, the DNAs constantly monitor the network in a distributed way and send a message back to the central server in case the condition for some trigger event is met, similar to SNMP traps.
 Secondly the central server can query the current state of the DNA on demand.
-In case the central server fails, the DNA will still be functional and can store the gathered information until the central server goes back online again.
-First ideas have been discussed briefly at [10].
+In case the central server fails, the DNAs will still be functional and can store the gathered information until the central server goes back online again.
+First ideas have been discussed briefly at [7].
+The DNA framework can be used as a plug and play platform for overlay network monitoring approaches like [8] and [9].